connertennery/discord-message-deleter/README.md

 # discord-message-deleter
 Deletes your own messages in Discord.
-Paste into DevTools.
+Paste into DevTools and edit the `author` variable then run.